Morphogen-regulated contact-mediated signaling between cells can drive the transitions underlying body segmentation in vertebrates: Results

-In our simulations, we have considered the PSM to comprise cells, each of which exhibits oscillating gene expression.
-We assume a minimal model for the genetic oscillator consisting of two clock genes, one activatory and the other inhibitory, whose products correspond to fate determining proteins (see Methods).
-The oscillations of neighboring cells influence each other through Notch-Delta inter-cellular coupling [Fig.~\ref{fig:fig1}~(b)].
-We have explicitly verified that incorporating delay in the contact mediated signaling does not alter our results qualitatively (see SI).
-Considering the simplest setting, viz., a pair of adjacent cells, which allows us to investigate the effect of coupling on the collective dynamics, we see from Fig.~\ref{fig:fig2} that the system can exhibit a wide range of spatio-temporal patterns.
-These can be classified systematically through the use of quantitative measures (see Supplementary Information for details).
+In the simplest setting, namely, a pair of adjacent cells, which allows us to investigate the effect of coupling on the collective dynamics, the system can exhibit a wide range of spatio-temporal patterns.
+These can be classified systematically through the use of quantitative measures (see Fig.~\ref{fig:flowchart}).
 We focus on the patterns that can be immediately interpreted in the context of somitogenesis: (i) Inhomogeneous Steady States (ISS), (ii) Homogeneous Steady States (HSS), (iii) Anti-Phase Synchronization (APS) and (iv) Exact Synchronization (ES) [shown schematically as insets of Fig.~\ref{fig:fig1}~(a)].
 The range of values of the coupling-related parameters $f$, $g$ and $h$ over which these patterns are observed in a pair of coupled cells are shown in Fig.~\ref{fig:fig2}.
 The parameters $f$ and $g$ govern the strength with which the Notch intra-cellular domain ($N^b$) regulates the activatory and inhibitory clock genes, respectively, while $h$ is related to the intensity of repression of the Delta ligand ($D$) by each of the clock genes.
 As inter-cellular coupling is believed to be responsible for the synchronized activity of cells in the initial stage of somitogenesis~\cite{maroto2005}, we note that the dynamical regime corresponding to ES occurs for low $g$ and intermediate values of $f$, with the region increasing in size for larger $h$.